The Science

 Wiley Finance · 2010

 How to Manage Fear and Build Your Investor Identity.
 Co-authored with Frank Murtha, Ph.D.
-Extends the framework to practical investor coaching.
+Extends the framework to practical investor coaching — with specific strategies for recognising and managing the psychological patterns that erode long-term returns.

 Selected Academic References